 Interested in becoming a Master Gardener?

 If you’re interested in improving your gardening skills and becoming a community leader through volunteering, consider becoming a Master Gardener Volunteer!
 The mission of the Winnebago County Master Gardener Association is to provide horticulture education, community service and environmental stewardship for our community in affiliation with the University of Wisconsin Extension.
 Level I Training is hosted in Winnebago County typically from Labor Day to Thanksgiving.
-There is a course fee includes 12 classes, training manuals, access to supplemental materials, and a 1 year membership in the state and local associations.
+There is a course fee of $95 per person.
+This includes 12 classes, training manuals, access to supplemental materials, and a 1 year membership in the state and local associations.
 Classes will meet Tuesday evenings at the J.P.
 Coughlin Center, 625 E. County Rd Y, Oshkosh.

 A flipped classroom approach is used.
 Students watch video lectures at home, and class time is for students to inquire about the lecture content, test their skills in applying knowledge, and interact with one another in hands-on activities.
 Topics include: botany, soils, woody ornamentals, herbaceous ornamentals, entomology, plant pathology, weeds, lawn care, vegetables, fruits, and backyard wildlife.
 For students who do not have access to a computer, accommodations to watch the videos can be made in the UWEX office during normal business hours.

 To earn Master Gardener certification, individuals must also volunteer a minimum of 24 hours at one of our selected projects.

 Interested participants are required to attend a short orientation about the Master Gardner Volunteer program at the J.P.
 Coughlin Center before Level 1 Training starts (dates will be announced).

 For more details, contact the UW-Extension office at (920) 232-1970.
 All information will be posted as available.

 Winnebago County Master Gardener Volunteer Training to Begin